isomerpages/moe-punggolsec/_academic-subjects/Electives.md

-The programme ends with a showcase of students’ newly acquired skills and a sharing of their learning experiences with their teachers and school leaders.
+The programme ends with showcasing students’ newly acquired skills and sharing their learning experiences with their teachers and school leaders.

 <figure>